mojodna/metricsd/README.md

 [Maven](http://maven.apache.org) according to the relevant instructions for your system.

-To build an assembly (an executable JAR file containing all dependencies):
+To build an packaged JAR containing dependencies:

 ```bash
 $ mvn package